 University of Massachusetts/Amherst, B.A. cum laude, 1975; Brooklyn Law School, J.D., 1978

-Past: Mid-Hudson Children’s Museum (Board of Directors and President); United Way (Volunteer, fund raising); Temple Beth EI (Board of Directors); Catharine Street Community Center (Board of Directors, Chair of Annual Martin Luther King, Jr. Breakfast, Recipient of Martin Luther King, Jr. Award for Community Service); Franklin and Eleanor Roosevelt Institute (Special fundraising), Hudson Valley Hospice; Hudson Valley Community Center/JCC; Frequent speaker on legal topics to students and community groups;
+Past: Mid-Hudson Children’s Museum (Board of Directors and President); United Way (Volunteer, fund raising); Temple Beth EI (Board of Directors); Catharine Street Community Center (Board of Directors, Chair of Annual Martin Luther King, Jr. Breakfast, Recipient of Martin Luther King, Jr. Award for Community Service); Franklin and Eleanor Roosevelt Institute (Special fundraising), Hudson Valley Hospice; Hudson Valley Community Center/JCC; Frequent speaker on legal topics to students and community groups; Center of Prevention of Child Abuse; Juvenile Diabetes Association, Corporate Honoree 2015;

-Present: Center of Prevention of Child Abuse; Juvenile Diabetes Association, Corporate Honoree 2015; Rhinebeck Jewish Center; Dutchess County Sheriff’s Department and multiple Police and Fire Fighting Benevolent associations; Frequent speaker on legal topics.
+Present: Rhinebeck Jewish Center; Dutchess County Sheriff’s Department and multiple Police and Fire Fighting Benevolent associations; Frequent speaker on legal topics.

-This is an attorney with an impressive portfolio of verdicts and settlements, each with its own interesting and compelling human perspective.
-He also has impeccable professional credentials, including service as President of the Dutchess County Bar Association, receipt of the Martin Luther King, Jr. Award for Community Service, and memberships in the American Board of Trial Advocates and American Association for Justice.
-What really gives Marty a unique presence and effectiveness is the way his personal and professional lives merge to create a unique legal personality.
+This is an attorney with an impressive portfolio of verdicts and settlements, many with compelling human perspective.
+He has impeccable credentials, including service as President of the Dutchess County Bar Association, receipt of the Martin Luther King, Jr. Award for Community Service, and memberships in the New York State Trial Lawyers Association, the American Board of Trial Advocates, and the American Association for Justice.
+His unique presence and effectiveness derive from the way his personal and professional lives merge to create a unique legal personality.

-As Marty describes it, “There is some kind of synergy between the skills and experience of wilderness travel and my professional style, especially in the courtroom.”
+As Marty describes it, “There is some kind of synergy between the skills and experience of wilderness travel and my professional style, especially in the courtroom.
+Both involve sustained physical output along with a calmed mind and opened senses.
 Both require you to constantly see the big picture yet quickly identify important details.
+It’s not exactly thinking.
+It is more of a spontaneous seeing of things as they are and taking them as they come.
+Lots of people can learn the rules of law.
+My inner experience in wilderness somehow gives me the ability to absorb and embody my client’s case.
+That allows me to be extremely effective in communicating the case to others.
+That communication is the purpose of my professional existence.
 Marty’s refined perception, analysis, and judgment are his guides in the complex world of personal injury law.
-It makes him a formidable opponent and a valued advocate in and out of the courtroom.
+It makes him a formidable opponent and a valued advocate in and out of the courtroom.”

-To a great degree Marty is the product of his modest upbringing in a blue-collar environment.
+To a great degree, Marty is the product of his upbringing.
+He grew up in a modest home in a blue-collar environment.
 He has never forgotten his roots and the need to protect the rights of people from all walks of life, especially those who have been hurt by someone else’s negligence.